Celebrate Canada’s 158th birthday with fun events and activities. Here is a list of things to do during the Canada Day long weekend in St. John’s.

 Signal Hill National Historic Site, St. John’s

-What’s Up in the Sky in July?
+What’s Up In the Sky?

-Johnson Geo Centre, St. John’s
+Johnson Geo Centre, 175 Signal Hill Rd, St. John’s

 St. John’s Farmers’ Market